Filipinos in Oman: Society and culture

 In 2012, the Philippine Embassy in Oman opened the Sentro Rizal Cultural Center and Library in Muscat to provide cultural resources for Filipinos living abroad as well as other residents of Oman.
-Philippine Ambassador to Oman Joselito A. Jimeno stated that "the aim of the library is really for children of overseas Filipinos to reconnect with our history and politics and literature."
+2011-2013 Philippine Ambassador to Oman Joselito A. Jimeno stated that "the aim of the library is really for children of overseas Filipinos to reconnect with our history and politics and literature."

 Philippine School Sultanate of Oman (PSSO), commonly known as Philippine School Muscat, is a private international school in the Al-Khuwair district of Muscat that serves the Overseas Filipino community.
 The school was established in 1989 and opened in 1990.
-It has over 750 students from pre-school level to fourth year high school but has started the K-12 program for school year 2012-2013.
+It has over 750 students from pre-school level to fourth year high school but has been following the K-12 program since the school year 2012-2013, permanently shifting in 2017.
 While the majority of the students are overseas Filipinos, other foreign national students attend the school as well.
 The school is accredited by the Philippine Department of Education.
 After graduation in high school, many students go home to the Philippines and enroll to schools like University of the Philippines, University of Santo Tomas and other universities and colleges in the Philippines to complete their post-secondary education.

 Philippine holidays such as Independence Day and Bonifacio Day, commemorating the Philippine Declaration of Independence and Filipino nationalist Andrés Bonifacio respectively, are celebrated in Oman.